amira-salama1/SQL_Projects-And-Visualizations/Viz/Tableau/SuperStore/Challenges/Interactive Viz in Tooltip.md

 #WOW2023 | Week 35 | Can you build an interactive Viz in Tooltip?

-An interesting Project :posted by Donna Coles in the weekly Tableau WOW challenge.
+An interesting Project : posted by Donna Coles in the weekly Tableau [WOW](https://workout-wednesday.com/2023w35tab/) challenge that demonstrated the concept of an interactive Viz In Tooltip (VIT)

 however my thoughts are: